 How to Pick off Tomato and Tobacco Hornworms

 Manually picking off the caterpillars is the most effective treatment when they do appear.
 The hornworms munch from the top-down.
 In the garden, look to the tops of the vines and scan for evidence of E-vil.
-Signs like defoliated branches, half-eaten flowers and fruit, possibly scat that looks like small black dots.
+Signs like defoliated branches, half-eaten flowers and fruit, and often scat that looks like small black dots.

 Train your eyes and when you spy the beast, you have several choices, like: